 Tip #702: When Will There Be Peace and Goodwill?

-Grant us peace, Your most precious gift, O Eternal Source of peace, and give us the will to proclaim its message to all the peoples of the earth.”
+Grant us peace, Your most precious gift, O Eternal Source of peace.
+And give us the will to proclaim its message to all the peoples of the earth.”
 Reform Judaism blessing

-Marjorie, a vibrant and thoughtful 97-year-old friend of my mother gave me this poem.
+Marjorie Day, a vibrant and thoughtful 97-year-old friend of my mother gave me this poem.
 It is by Alfred Duckett.
 Marjorie knew him while he lived in Brooklyn, where he was born in 1917.

 I provide the dates of his birth and death in order to put his poem into context.
 He lived during a time of great, necessary (and long overdue) upheaval in black and white relations.